Jewel Box (St. Louis): Construction

+Designed by city engineer William C.E.
+Becker and built by contractor Robert Paulus Construction Co., construction of the Jewel Box began late in 1935 and lasted just under a year.
+Becker studied climate patterns to produce a design measuring 144 feet (43.9 m) long and 55 feet (16.8 m) wide, containing about 7,500 square feet (696.8 m2) of floor space.
 The Jewel Box consists of 16664 sqft of plate glass in over 4,000 panes, set in wood and wrought iron supports.
+The unconventional, cantilevered, vertical glass walls rise 50 feet high.
 Most of the glass is framed by copper with a verdigris patina.
-The Jewel Box is supported by eight fixed arches, which carry the structure's weight.
+The Jewel Box is supported by eight fixed arches carrying the structure's weight.
 There are also triangular trusses between every other arch.
 The ceiling is composed of wood planking.
 The Jewel Box's entrance is a vestibule made of limestone.
 Inside the greenhouse, there is a concrete-floored balcony located across the south end.
-A reflecting pool lies in front of the Jewel Box's entrance.
+The design also included three reflecting pools south of the structure, along with a network of footpaths connecting the greenhouse to Forest Park's existing pedestrian routes.

+The Art Deco-style greenhouse structure was designed to meet 3 major criteria: to minimize risk from hail, admit the greatest amount of sunlight, and minimize maintenance costs.
+The design was unconventional for the time.
+Unlike traditional greenhouses, all of the horizontal surfaces were metal rather than glass.
+The value of this innovative design was proven during a 1938 hailstorm that broke more than 1,000 glass panes in adjacent, glass-roofed greenhouses while the Jewel Box stood undamaged.